 3) Greatness in sight

 Tillman’s progression through the Bayern youth system has gone smoothly since his arrival to the club in 2015.
-His main occupation this season has been with the reserves in the Bayern Regionalliga, the fourth tier of German football, where he has been a regular starter.
+His main occupation last season was with the reserves in the Bayern Regionalliga, the fourth tier of German football, where was been a regular starter.

 In August 2017, he was part of the Bayern squad that won the DFL Supercup over Borussia Dortmund in dramatic fashion from the penalty spot.
 Although he did not play, being called to the first team in such a scenario is a clear sign of the confidence the club have in their young star.